ebuckler/handbook/docs/01-Your-first-week/bloom-lingo.md

 **Marina**

+**Digital**

 ## This page is in process!
+Definitions will be added.
 Please suggest other lingo / terms for Sofia to add to this page!